 I went from the big trades to becoming web designer, guerilla marketer, and even Mottel the tailor at times.
 Occasionally I will go out locally to visit a client.
 It is an unusual feeling to hear, “Honey, the mosquito curtain guy is here,” as if I were outranked by the plumber.
 Fortunately, I am viewing humility as a new challenge to my personal growth.

-There is something to be said about pointing to a physical product with your wife and proudly saying, “We made that,” rather than staring to a stack of trade tickets with a cocked head trying to rationalize how you contribute to society by facilitating market liquidity.
+There is something to be said about pointing to a physical product and proudly saying, “We made that,” rather than staring to a stack of trade tickets with a cocked head trying to rationalize how you contribute to society by facilitating market liquidity.
+Fortunately, the business has flourished and we now have 20 employees with over 68,000 orders under our belt since 2004.

 Occasionally, I get a call from a client who is “in the bond business” and we talk a little shop.
 Those calls always seem to translate into sales as the rapport has been well-rehearsed.